NexPlayer/Android-SDK/advanced.md

 This method gets the width of the region area where timed text (TTML) in content is to be displayed.

-It corresponds to the width dimension specified intts:extentattribute, and may also be the width of the root container region.
+It corresponds to the width dimension specified in tts:extentattribute, and may also be the width of the root container region.

-Note that if thetts:extentattribute is set toauto, the display region should be considered to have the same width as the root container extent.
+Note that if the tts:extentattribute is set toauto, the display region should be considered to have the same width as the root container extent.

 **Returns**

 The width of the text region as a TTML\_StyleLength object.

-#### CaptionColorgetFGColor ( introw,intcol)
+#### CaptionColorgetFGColor (int row, int col)

 This determines the color to display the character in CEA 608 closed captions (FULL mode).